 Batiste Dry Shampoo Cancer Lawsuit

 Sun Bum, Paul Mitchell, and Batiste, leading manufacturers of dry shampoos, are facing proposed class action lawsuits following reports of dangerously high benzene levels in some of their products.
-Benzene is a widely recognized carcinogenic impurity, linked with leukemia and other forms of cancer.
+Benzene is a widely recognized carcinogenic impurity linked with leukemia and other forms of cancer.
+As we discuss below, there was a settlement in the Batiste consumer class action lawsuit of $2.5 million.

 S.C.
 Johnson & Son, Sun Bum’s parent company, along with John Paul Mitchell Systems and Church & Dwight Co., the manufacturers of Batiste, are all implicated in these lawsuits.
-The lawsuits claim that the presence of benzene in these companies’ aerosol dry shampoos renders the products adulterated and misbranded, making their sale illegal under both federal and state law.
+The lawsuits claim that benzene in these companies’ aerosol dry shampoos renders the products adulterated and misbranded, making their sale illegal under federal and state law.

-The lawsuits specifically mention products such as Sun Bum Beach Formula Dry Shampoo, Paul Mitchell Invisiblewear Brunette Dry Shampoo, and 13 varieties of Batiste dry shampoos.
+The lawsuits specifically mention Sun Bum Beach Formula Dry Shampoo, Paul Mitchell Invisiblewear Brunette Dry Shampoo, and 13 varieties of Batiste dry shampoo.
 The presence of benzene in these products is particularly alarming given that dry shampoo is typically used in large volumes, applied directly to the scalp and hair, and predominantly used indoors, enhancing the potential for short- and long-term inhalation.

 dry shampoo lawsuit

-The class action complaints outline that aerosol products such as dry shampoos rely on the expulsion of contents from their container using liquified or compressed gas.
+The class action complaints outline that aerosol products such as dry shampoos rely on expulsing contents from their container using liquified or compressed gas.
 Common aerosol propellants for consumer items include butane, isobutane, and propane, typically derived from crude oil in oil refineries.
-These refineries also produce other volatile hydrocarbons like benzene, which leads to the risk of product contamination.
+These refineries also produce other volatile hydrocarbons like benzene, leading to product contamination risk.

 On October 31, 2022, Valisure, an independent laboratory, submitted a citizen petition to the FDA detailing its detection of high benzene levels in specific batches of certain dry shampoo products.
 Of the 148 batches from 34 brands tested, Valisure found that 70 percent, including Sun Bum, Paul Mitchell, and Batiste dry shampoos, contained benzene.